telerik/fiddler-jam-docs/portal/users.md

 Depending on the active Fiddler Jam [subscription plan]({%slug fj-portal-license%}), the Account Owner assigns a different number of seats with access to the company portals.

 A portal user can view and maintain submitted logs and workspace logs based on the Fiddler Jam account quota.
-The portal users have full access to the Fiddler Jam dashboard functionalities.
+The portal users have full access to the Fiddler Jam portal functionalities.

 The portal user seat comes with the following advantages: